aljorgevi/find-job-redux/README.md

 - We could add a description to the job like in a modal for example with a button. than can be object itselft, like salary, requerimients, description, etc.
 - we could add the date that the user select, instead of the default date which is the current date.
+- For search we could use algolia for example to look for jobs descriptions, etc

 #### 24) HTTP Methods